Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of multipartite protocols

 The most straightforward method to generate multipartite quantum correlations is for one central party to create a state exhibiting genuine multipartite entanglement~\cite{GME} such as the GHZ state~\cite{GHZ}:

-GHZ states are prime candidates for network applications since they allow the sharing of entanglement between all nodes at once, as seen in many network protocols~\cite{Anonymity,fedeVoting,CKAPappa}.
+GHZ states are prime candidates for network applications since they allow the sharing of entanglement between all nodes at once~\cite{Anonymity,fedeVoting,CKAPappa}.
 A common photonic GHZ state creation setup involves SPDC sources creating Bell pairs that go through a fusion operation which is inherently probabilistic (see Appendix \ref{sec:fusion}).
 As a consequence, the probability of successfully creating a GHZ state of $n$ qubits decreases exponentially with $n$.\\

 In Figure \ref{fig:ECGHZ}, an example is shown for $n=4$ for both time and polarization encodings.
 For polarization encoding, the energy cost is given by:

 where $\left \lceil{x}\right \rceil$ (resp. $\left \lfloor{x}\right \rfloor$) is the integer superior (resp. inferior) or equal to $x$.
 As before, we model the classical cost $C_{\rm GHZ}(t)$ with a computer in each node involved in the protocol, to perform time-tagging or to record the output.\\